 Credit Hours: The academic credit provides a basis to measure the amount of engaged learning time expected of a typical student.
 A credit, or credit hour, is a unit of measurement defining the student's overall effort towards attaining a qualification.
-1 semester credit equals approximately 1 hour of time in class per week over a semester of 15 weeks or longer.
+For theoretical courses, 1 semester credit equals approximately 1 hour of time in class per week over a semester of 15 weeks or longer.
+For laboratory/tutorial-based courses, 1 semester credit equals approximately 2 hour of time in class per week over a semester of 15 weeks or longer.